Key points about menopause

 • Menopause simply means the end of a woman’s menstrual periods.

-• Menopause is a normal part of life; you are said to have reached menopause after you have had no more periods for 12 months in a row.
+• Menopause is a normal part of life; you are said to have reached menopause after you have had no more periods for 12 months.

 • The usual age is between 45 and 55 years.
 The average in Aotearoa New Zealand is 52 years.

-• About 70% of women have significant symptoms with menopause and 40% will see a doctor because of their symptoms.
+• About 70% of women have significant symptoms in the years leading up to menopause and 40% will see a doctor because of their symptoms.

 Group of 4 women taking a selfie